rain1024/learn-typescript/concepts/types-vs-interfaces/README.md

 **ℹ️ What should I be using: interfaces or types?**

-Short Answer: If you're working with object or classes, then using interface.
-If you're not using objects or classes, you want to type a function, I want to make a type alias, then using type.
+*Short Answer*: If you're working with object or classes, then using `interface`.
+If you're not using objects or classes, you want to type a function, I want to make a type alias, then using `type`.

-Be consistent with yourself and your team.
+> ⚠️ Be consistent with yourself and your team.

 ## Intefaces